mc12345678/order-delivery-date/README.txt

 a.
 BACKUP ALL OF YOUR FILES that you will be overwriting as well as your Database before installing!!!

 b.
-Run the sql statement (shipdate.sql) against your database using Admin->Tools->Install SQL patches.
+Run the sql statement (deliverydate.sql) against your database using Admin->Tools->Install SQL patches.

 c.
 Copy files to your install.
-   - Be sure to use the directory appropriate for your Zen Cart version (1.3.8, 1.3.9, 1.5.1, 1.5.5, etc.).
+   - Be sure to use the directory appropriate for your Zen Cart version (1.3.8, 1.3.9, 1.5.1, 1.5.5, 1.5.6, 1.5.7 etc.).
    - Make sure to change any folders labeled YOUR_TEMPLATE or YOUR_TEMPLATE_RESPONSIVE to the template you are using.

 To change blocked out dates, open the following file and read the instructions contained within it: includes/modules/pages/checkout_shipping/jscript_calendar_head.php